 The first and most important part is starting by creating a flavorful and unique soup base.
 Note that in this recipe title I put the word “kha” in parenthesis.
 That’s because kha is the Thai word for galangal– a root that is similar to ginger, but considered a totally unworthy substitute…even though ginger is what I use in this recipe because it’s delicious and more available to the American masses than galangal.

 Lemongrass is an essential ingredient in this recipe.
 Once I couldn’t find fresh lemongrass and found a tube of a pureed lemongrass which was a decent substitute, but not great.
+If you have to use a substitute, the next best thing would be one drop of doTERRA’s lemongrass oil that is labeled for internal use.
+(Don’t use oils internally unless it has a supplemental facts label.)
 Do what you can to get your hands on real lemongrass.
 Grow it if you need to!
 I just started growing lemongrass in my new garden.
 You have to slice it up and pound it a bit to release as much flavor as possible.
 It is also important to use fish sauce and not soy sauce if you can.
 It makes a world of difference in flavor, and if it’s authentic fermented fish sauce, it is a nutrient-dense traditional food.

 Most of the soup base flavorings are meant to infuse flavors and will be strained out.
 You’ll add the final ingredients right before serving.
 If you want to have leftovers, then keep the ingredients separate (especially the shrimp/meat, bok choy and cilantro) and finish them together right before serving.
 There’s a big difference: fresh juicy shrimp, lightly cooked bok choy and fresh raw cilantro versus chewy overcooked shrimp and soggy bok choy and cilantro.
 Trust me…this soup is worth the extra effort.